grunwaldlab/heat-tree/docs/architecture.md

 ### Current zoom indicator

 There should be a widget on the legend panel that indicates the current zoom level as a percentage of 1-1 pixel size.
-This should change color when not 100%.
+This should change from grey to black when not 100%.

 ### Manual zooming and panning